 (1) Acupuncture.
 Acupuncture is the practice of medicine and may be performed only by a full licensee or by an acupuncturist duly licensed and registered in the Commonwealth.

 (2) Interpretation of Blood Pressure Measurements.
-(Reserved).

 The interpretation of blood pressure recordings by any method is the practice of medicine.

 (3) Standards Pertaining to the Practice of Medicine by Medical Students.
 A full licensee may permit a medical student to practice medicine under his or her supervision and subject to the provisions of M.G.L. c.
 112, § 9A.
 The full licensee's supervision of the medical student's activities must meet the following requirements: